dpc-sdp/ripple/docs/content/design-system/5.components/accordion.md

 ---
 title: Accordion
-description: An expandable panel designed to save space by hiding and revealing content as required.
+description: The Accordion component is a panel designed to save space by hiding and revealing content as required.
 layout: page
 label: Core

 ---

 ## Usage
-Use the Accordion component only if it will benefit the user.
+Use accordions only if it will benefit the user.
 You should have evidence of this.

 Using accordions will allow users to:
 - view related sections of content quickly